b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 🤔 Would I be wrong to conclude that this comment of the prophet Joseph Smith's words equates 'outside observers' and journalists as *enemies*?
 Historically, those who think of journalists as enemies have been trying to conceal something nefarious.

 We can't really read tone through text.
 Is Smith's comment resentful of the name Mormon to refer to religious adherents?
 Or is he indifferent and willing to just roll with it?
-For what it's worth, the footnote does have numerous citations and sources for the claim; at the time of writing this document, I haven't examined the sources.
+For what it's worth, the footnote does have numerous citations and sources for the claim; at the time of writing this document, I haven't examined those sources.

 &nbsp;

 Moreover, you might recall near the beginning of this page Joseph's 1843 etymology analysis concluding that ". . .
 The word Mormon means literally, more good." ([1](https://www.thechurchnews.com/1988/10/22/23263467/name-mormon-literally-means-more-good), [2](https://www.josephsmithpapers.org/paper-summary/letter-to-editor-circa-20-may-1843/1?highlight=more+good), [3](https://www.josephsmithpapers.org/paper-summary/history-1838-1856-volume-d-1-1-august-1842-1-july-1843/198?highlight=more+good)) It seems that between the 1839 quote above ("name given to us by our enemies") and publishing etymological findings in 1843, it's no longer offensive or upsetting... at least to us lay common folk.
 So how then should we interpret the idea that it's a pejorative "name given to us by our enemies?"
 Our enemies are, knowingly or unknowingly, calling us "more good."
 Calling people "more good" offends God, clearly.
-Is it because of grammar?
-"More good missionaries," "more good neighbors," "more good temples, "more good apologetics..."
+Is it because of atrocious grammar?
+"More good missionaries," "more good neighbors," "more good temples," "more good apologetics..."

 &nbsp;

 ## “I’m a Mormon” campaign
 Honestly.
 Unironically.
 Demonstrate to me that calling someone “Mormon” was offensive between the Brighamite sect break-off and 2018.
 Did any of the "Mormon pioneers" get in a huff and correct Omaha residents by asserting "we're actually 'a member of the church of Jesus Christ of latter-day saints' pioneers"?

-If you can demonstrate that "Mormon" was a mean-spirited derogatory slur at some point in time, I will direct your attention to a [multi-million dollar marketing campaign](https://www.theatlantic.com/national/archive/2011/11/mormon-churchs-6-million-ad-campaign-also-welcomes-trolls/335197/) going in the [opposite direction](https://en.m.wikipedia.org/wiki/I%27m_a_Mormon), leaning into the nickname and actively promoting that [LDS members should be called Mormons](https://news-uk.churchofjesuschrist.org/article/im-a-mormon).
+If you can demonstrate that the word "Mormon" was a mean-spirited derogatory slur at some point in time, I will direct your attention to a [multi-million dollar marketing campaign](https://www.theatlantic.com/national/archive/2011/11/mormon-churchs-6-million-ad-campaign-also-welcomes-trolls/335197/) going in the [opposite direction](https://en.m.wikipedia.org/wiki/I%27m_a_Mormon), leaning into the nickname and actively promoting that [LDS members should be called Mormons](https://news-uk.churchofjesuschrist.org/article/im-a-mormon).
 This campaign included [ads on those huge screens in Times Square](https://newsroom.churchofjesuschrist.org/article/mormon-ads-new-york-city).

 The [*I’m a Mormon* campaign](https://newsroom.churchofjesuschrist.org/article/mormon-media-campaign-expands-across-us-australia) was really the centerpiece of my mission.
 Those were THE pass-along cards I was given to distribute.
 I had [DVDs](https://meetthemormons.com/) to hand out of that [feature-length documentary](https://www.churchofjesuschrist.org/media/video/2015-01-1000-meet-the-mormons?lang=eng).
 You can still [watch it online](https://www.youtube.com/watch?v=MmJaruLErcI) if you want.
-I would bring investigators to the visitor’s center with the explicit intent and purpose of showing them the cool rooms fashioned around the campaign, to show them [videos](https://en.m.wikipedia.org/wiki/Meet_the_Mormons) of that campaign. *It worked*.
+I would bring investigators to the visitor’s center with the explicit intent and purpose of showing them the cool rooms fashioned around the campaign, to show them [videos](https://en.m.wikipedia.org/wiki/Meet_the_Mormons) of that campaign.
+And you know what? *It worked*.
+And so imagine my surprise when, under President Nelson, this entire successful campaign was "a major victory for Satan."
 Under Monson, it was divinely inspired.
-Under Nelson, it is "a major victory for Satan."

-🙄
+🙄 Not anymore, I guess.

 &nbsp;

 ## Name changes
 The name of the modern LDS Church has undergone [numerous name changes](https://www.josephsmithpapers.org/topic/church-of-christ).
-Most notably is the second name.
+Most notably is the second iteration.

+&nbsp;

 **1830: [Church of Christ](https://www.josephsmithpapers.org/paper-summary/revelation-6-april-1830-dc-21/1) is founded**
 Reading through that recorded revelation has "church of Christ" appear once mid-sentence.
 19th century grammar may just be throwing me off.